 Cemetery Advisory Committee

-The Cemetery Advisory Committee shall advise the Staff and Selectboard on the proper operation of the Town's cemeteries, activities and properties.
-In general, it shall be the mission of the Colchester Cemetery Advisory Committee to serve in an advisory role with no fiduciary responsibilities, providing non-binding strategic advice to the Selectboard and Staff on the following:
+The Colchester Cemetery Advisory Committee shall advise the staff and Selectboard on the proper operation of the Town's cemeteries, activities and properties.
+In general it shall be the mission of the Colchester Cemetery Advisory Committee to serve in an advisory role with no fiduciary responsibilities, providing non-binding strategic advice to the Selectboard and Staff on the following:

 The Colchester Cemetery Advisory Committee shall consist of three to seven members who shall serve without compensation.
-Members shall be chosen by the Slectboard from among the citizens of Colchester and, insofar as possible, represent diverse interests.
-The Town Manager or his/her designee shall serve as an ex officio, non-voting member of the Committee.
+Members shall be chosen by the Selectboard from among the citizens of Colchester and, insofar as possible, represent diverse interests.
+The Town Manager or their designee shall serve as an ex officio, non-voting member of the Committee.

 - Two members will serve two-year terms